dongmeic/RTP/data/ReadMe.md

 ## Environmental Justice

 The environmental justice elements are derived from the Title VI data.
 The Title VI variables are explained [here](https://github.com/dongmeic/MPO_Data_Portal/tree/master/PopulationData#explanations-of-the-title-vi-variables).
+The concept Communities of Concern is revised as Historically Underrepresented Populations.

 ## RTP projects